What is it: Astro Boy

 Astro Boy and Education

-Astro Boy also has a significant impact on education, especially teaching science and technology.
-The series inspires young people to become interested in robotics, artificial intelligence and other areas of science.
+Astro Boy also has a significant impact on education, particularly in science and technology education.
+The series inspires young people to become interested in robotics, artificial intelligence, and other areas of science.
 Many schools and educational programs use Astro Boy as a tool to teach complex concepts in an accessible and engaging way.
-The series also promotes values such as empathy, justice and responsibility, making it a valuable tool for moral and ethical education.
+The series also promotes values such as empathy, justice, and responsibility, making it a valuable tool for moral and ethical education.
 Astro Boy's educational legacy is a testament to the power of fiction to inspire and educate, showing that stories can be a powerful force for good.